California Continues Hazardous Waste Enforcement Campaign Against Retailers With Two New Multi-Million Dollar Settlements

 Other Recent Settlements

-- An agreement by TJX Companies, Inc. (a holding company that operates several clothing and home goods retail chains) to pay $2.7 million to settle allegations that the company’s stores in California violated hazardous waste disposal rules (September 2014).
-The enforcement action, led by district attorneys for Monterey and Alameda Counties, was brought after investigators inspected dumpsters at the stores throughout 2012 and 2013.
+- An agreement by TJX Companies, Inc. (a holding company that operates several clothing and home goods retail chains) to pay $2.7 million to settle allegations that the company’s stores in California violated hazardous waste disposal rules (September 2014), brought after investigators inspected dumpsters at the stores throughout 2012 and 2013.;

-- An $18.1 million settlement between a major home improvement retailer and a consortium of enforcement agencies led by the district attorneys of Alameda, San Joaquin and Solano counties (April 2014).
-The pleadings alleged that the stores improperly disposed of a range of products (including aerosols, paints, solvents, adhesives, mercury-containing lamps/light bulbs, and electronic waste) from its California stores.
+- An $18.1 million settlement between a major home improvement retailer and a consortium of enforcement agencies led by the district attorneys of Alameda, San Joaquin and Solano counties (April 2014) in which the pleadings alleged that the stores improperly disposed of a range of products (including aerosols, paints, solvents, adhesives, mercury-containing lamps/light bulbs, and electronic waste) from its California stores;

-- A $3.3 million settlement between a major grocery store chain and several district attorney’s offices and state agencies involving allegations of illegal disposal, transportation, storage, and management of hazardous waste (June 2014).
-The products at issue included over-the-counter medications, aerosols, batteries, electronic waste, and pool chemicals.
+- A $3.3 million settlement between a major grocery store chain and several district attorney’s offices and state agencies involving allegations of illegal disposal, transportation, storage, and management of hazardous waste (June 2014), including over-the-counter medications, aerosols, batteries, electronic waste, and pool chemicals; and

-- A $12.3 million settlement by a national drug store chain to settle a civil suit alleging that the company improperly managed, transported, and disposed of hazardous waste at hundreds of California stores and distribution centers (September 2013).
-Hazardous wastes specifically called out in the settlement include pesticides, fertilizers, paints, aerosols, batteries, electronic waste, and mercury-containing lamps.
-For additional details, see our previous client alert on this case.
+- A $12.3 million settlement by a national drug store chain to settle a civil suit alleging that the company improperly managed, transported, and disposed of hazardous waste at hundreds of California stores and distribution centers (September 2013), including pesticides, fertilizers, paints, aerosols, batteries, electronic waste, and mercury-containing lamps.

 Implications for the Retail Sector